awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 CID allows everyone in your organization to understand your cost data by exploring interactive dashboards that you manage.
 However, having all data available for all users can be too overwhelming and mean it is more difficult to find the data they care about.
 Using [Row Level Security](https://docs.aws.amazon.com/quicksight/latest/user/restrict-access-to-a-data-set-using-row-level-security.html) (RLS) enables you to restrict the data a user can see to just what they are allowed to.
 This works for Multiple Payers.

-## PrerRequisite
+## Prerequisite

 For this solution you must have the following:

 * Access to your AWS Organizations and ability to tag resources
-* An AWS Cost and Usage Reports (https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) (CUR) or if from the multiple payers these must be replicated into a bucket, more info here (https://wellarchitectedlabs.com/cost/100_labs/100_1_aws_account_setup/3_cur/#option-2-replicate-the-cur-bucket-to-your-cost-optimization-account-consolidate-multi-payer-curs)
+* An [AWS Cost and Usage Reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) (CUR) or if from the multiple payers these must be replicated into a bucket, more info [here](https://wellarchitectedlabs.com/cost/100_labs/100_1_aws_account_setup/3_cur/#option-2-replicate-the-cur-bucket-to-your-cost-optimization-account-consolidate-multi-payer-curs)
-* A CID deployed over this CUR data, checkout the new single deployment method here (https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/cost-usage-report-dashboards/dashboards/deploy_dashboards/)
+* A CID deployed over this CUR data, checkout the new single deployment method [here](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/cost-usage-report-dashboards/dashboards/deploy_dashboards/)
 * A list of users and what level of access they require.
 This can be member accounts, organizational units (OU) or payers.